motorcycle destinations

 End: Union

-Starting out in Union, you have the opportunity to admire exotic plants including trees and flowers alongside the trails within the Boone County Arboretum.
+Starting in Union, you have the opportunity to admire exotic plants including trees and flowers alongside the trails within the Boone County Arboretum.
 You can also stretch your legs before you embark at Union Park.

 As you head southward, you will pass through Walton.
 You can admire the races at the Florence Speedway.
-Later on in the loop, you may want to sample the drinks at the Verona Vineyards in close proximity to Verona.
+Later on in the loop, you may want to sample the drinks at the Verona Vineyards close to Verona.

 As you head westward, you can check out the Big Bone Lick State Historic Site which is known for its bison, dinosaur bones, and campgrounds.
 When you arrive in Rabbit Hash, you can visit the Rabbit Hash General Store.
 You can purchase a hearty meal and mingle with other motorcyclists who happen to be traveling this route.